 Student Loan Consolidation vs Refinancing

-Before wondering if you can consolidate student loans with bad credit, it's important to understand your refinancing options.
-When looking into these options, you'll need to decide between federal student loan consolidation and private student loan refinancing.
-These are two very different programs.
-While both combine your loans into one with a single payment, they have different credit considerations that you should evaluate.
+If you’re thinking about consolidating student loans with bad credit, start by understanding your options.
+You’ll need to choose between federal student loan consolidation and private student loan refinancing.
+While both combine your loans into one payment, they work differently and have unique credit requirements you’ll want to consider.

 If you are looking to combine all your federal student loans into a single loan, you should have no issues consolidating with a Direct Consolidation Loan.
 This program is offered by the federal government, and is only available for federal student loans.
 It does not require a credit check.